Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 18. Error is = An error occurred while updating the entries.
 See the inner exception for details.'
 19. To solve this issue I notic i write category id instaed of cvertype id in upsert.cshtml file in 84 line Test it = IT WORKED

+﻿Starting time = 11-23-2023 0406

+20. While making record in product i face new error
+21. Requested unknown parameter 'price' for row 0, column 2.
+For more information about this error,          ..........ERROR..........
+22. To solve this issue i changed the price name in js to listPrice Test it = IT WORKED